 Upserve includes employee management functions, like scheduling and clock-in controls, in the baseline Core membership.
 You can enter incredibly detailed employee roles and tip tracking information to automate tip distributions in the POS directly.
 Break and overtime tracking are well equipped to help you comply with California meal break and overtime laws.
 Upserve doesn’t yet have an alert designed to meet New York City’s “Spread of Hours” law to flag employees that are scheduled to return to work less than 10 hours after their last shift.

 Upserve’s Workforce functions allow you to create schedules from scratch or create templates for your most-used scheduling patterns.
 You can share completed schedules with staff via email or text and create lists to send certain schedules only to relevant staff members.
-Upserve also has the option of controlling clock-in times so that you don’t overpay staff that clock in early.
+Upserve also has the option of controlling clock-in times so that you don’t overpay staff who clock in early.
 The scheduler shows you exactly how many labor dollars your schedule will cost, so you know if your plans align with your labor budget.

 - Comprehensive: Basic sales, labor, product mix, profit and loss, and daily logs are included at all subscription tiers.